Perfectionnement professionnel continu

 wpons@conestogac.on.ca

-A Professor in the Bachelor of Environmental Health at Conestoga College, Wendy has been a CIPHI member for over 10 years.
+A Professor in the Bachelor of Environmental Health at Conestoga College, Wendy has been a CIPHI member for over 15 years.
 She recognizes the community of practice that supports its members and enhances knowledge.
-She currently sits on the advisory board for the NCCEH and is an associate editor of the Environmental Health Review.
+She currently sits on the advisory board for the NCCEH and is the editor of the Environmental Health Review.
 She joined CoPE in 2022 to contribute further to the profession and to build new connections.

-Wendy's career highlights include educating future EPHPs at Ryerson and Conestoga, and working in the Region of Peel in various roles (PHI, health promoter, research and policy analyst and a supervisor of the vector borne team).
+Wendy's career highlights include educating future EPHPs at Toronto Metropolitan University and Conestoga and working in the Region of Peel in various roles (PHI, health promoter, research and policy analyst, and supervisor of the vector-borne team).

-In her spare time, she loves travelling with her husband and two daughters.
-Her dog loves to tag along when he can!
+In her spare time, she loves traveling with her husband and two daughters.
 Ask her a thing or two about horses and she will be sure to impress you!

-Education: Public Health Degree (Ryerson University); Masters of Environmental Science and Management (Ryerson University); Doctorate in Epidemiology
+Education: Public health undergraduate degree (BASc, TMU); Masters of Environmental Science and Management (MASc, TMU); Doctorate in Epidemiology (PhD, University of Guelph)

 Karen Edgar